Chart Color Schemes

 Maryborough is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Maryborough's dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
+Maryborough's dwelling structures, as per the latest Census, consisted of 86.5% houses and 13.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Non-Metro Qld had 91.8% houses and 8.2% other dwellings.
 Home ownership in Maryborough stood at 39.7%, with mortgaged dwellings at 28.1% and rented ones at 32.3%.
-The median monthly mortgage repayment was $1,083, below Non-Metro Qld's average of $1,179.
-Median weekly rent in Maryborough was $255, compared to Non-Metro Qld's $260.
-Nationally, Maryborough's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,179.
+The median weekly rent in Maryborough was $255, compared to Non-Metro Qld's $260.
+Nationally, Maryborough's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing